Polish Navy order of battle in 1939: Land Coastal Command

-The remainder of the Polish forces, including the improvised units, the mobilized Police, Polish Border Guard, Border Defence Corps and the volunteers, were to defend the outskirts of Gdynia and the Oksywie Heights, while the 4th battalion of the Border Defence Corps was to defend Hel.
+The remainder of the Polish forces, including improvised units, the mobilized Police, the Polish Border Guard, and the Border Defence Corps, were to defend the outskirts of Gdynia and Oksywie Heights, while the 4th battalion of the Border Defence Corps was to defend Hel.
 The anti-air defence was provided by the 1st and 2nd battalion of AA artillery, with 14 75 mm guns wz.22/24 and 14 40 mm wz.
 38 guns.

 Naval Coastal Command

 The Naval Coastal Command (Morska Obrona Wybrzeża, MOW) included all of the Polish naval vessels, as well as the coastal artillery batteries of Hel and Oksywie.
-Out of the destroyer flotilla, all but one were withdrawn to Great Britain during the Operation Peking.
+Out of the destroyer flotilla, all but one were withdrawn to Great Britain during Operation Peking.
 These included ORP Burza under Lt.
 Cmdr.
 Stanisław Nahorski, ORP Błyskawica under Lt.
 Cmdr.
 Włodzimierz Kodrębski and ORP Grom under Lt.
 Cmdr.
 Aleksander Hulewicz.

 The only large surface vessels to be left in Poland before the outbreak of hostilities were the heavy minelayer ORP Gryf under Stefan Kwiatkowski (later replaced by Lieutenant Commander Wiktor Łomidze) and its escort, the destroyer ORP Wicher under Stefan de Walden.

 The submarine flotilla was left in Poland with the task of disrupting the enemy movement in the area of the Bay of Gdańsk, as well as to lay mines on the routes from Germany to East Prussian ports in the Operation Worek.
 Commanded by Lieutenant Commander Adam Mohuczy, the flotilla included: